So, that’s a great question.

 So, that’s fee number two.

-And if you say, “Yes, I want to,” they may talk to you about the price increase, you know, rent of…raising the rent a little bit, then they’re going to reach out to the tenant and say.
+And if you say, “Yes, I want to,” they may talk to you about the price increase, you know, rent of…raising the rent a little bit, then they’re going to reach out to the resident and say.

 The Owner Has Agreed!